 disposable frosting bags

 *Use any shape cutter you like.
 I used a 2 1/2 inch square.
 Find the cookie cutter, fondant (or make your own HERE), frosting bags, couplers, decorating tips and sprinkles in the craft store.
-For food coloring, I use Americolor soft gel pastes (Sky Blue, Leaf Green and Chocolate Brown).
-For tips on finding supplies, click HERE.
+For food coloring, I use Sky Blue, Leaf Green and Chocolate Brown, Americolor Soft Gel Pastes.
+For tips on finding cookie decorating supplies, click here.

 **For the background, you can omit the fondant and just use blue royal icing.
 Pipe an outline then fill with a thinned icing to flood.
 Let it sit overnight before decorating.